Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Index theory for pseudo-differential operators

 \section{Index theory for pseudo-differential operators}

 The index of an elliptic pseudo-differential operator can be expressed in terms of local formulas depending on the symbol via the Atiyah-Singer index theorem.
 In this section we will use elliptic pseudo-differential operators and the Atiyah-Singer index theorem to give an index formula for the degree of a continuous mapping.
-The theory of pseudo-differential operators can be found in \cite{hormtre} and for an introduction to the Atiyah-Singer index theorem we refer the reader to the survey article \cite{atsingsurv}. \\
+The theory of pseudo-differential operators can be found in \cite{hormtre}.
+For an introduction to the Atiyah-Singer index theorem we refer the reader to the survey article \cite{atiyahsinger}. \\

-The Atiyah-Singer index theorem, see Theorem $1$ of \cite{atsingsurv}, states that the index of an elliptic pseudo-differential operator $A$ on the compact manifold $X$ without boundary can be calculated using de Rham cohomology as:
+The Atiyah-Singer index theorem, see Theorem $1$ of \cite{atiyahsinger}, states that the index of an elliptic pseudo-differential operator $A$ on the compact manifold $X$ without boundary can be calculated using de Rham cohomology as:

-where $\ch[A]$ is the Chern character of $A$ and $Td(X)$ is the Todd class of the complexified tangent bundle of $X$.
+where $\ch[A]$ is the Chern character of $A$ and $Td(X)$ is the Todd class of the complexified tangent bundle of $X$ and $\pi:T^*X\to X$ denotes the projection mapping.
 Since the Chern character is a ring homomorphism we have the following lemma: